 Are you a hill walker wanting to get more involved with the BMC?
 Are you passionate about big issues affecting the hills and mountains, like litter, erosion, open access or rewilding?
-Then come along to the BMC Hill Walking Symposium on Saturday 24 and Sunday 25 November.
+Then come along to the BMC Hill Walking Symposium - there are a few places still available.

 The first ever BMC Hill Walking Symposium will encompass all these things, and more.
 The event aims to reach BMC members and non-members who are interested in hill walking and would like to get more involved as volunteers but have never quite been sure how, and aims to help existing volunteers to develop their understanding of hill walking issues.
 If you are keen to discuss current issues affecting hill walking today, want to shape what happens next with the Mend Our Mountains appeal, or you just want know how to introduce new people to the outdoors, then please come along.